City leaders balance social distancing and public access

 Matson said preparing for more coronavirus cases in the Quad Cities area is at the top of his agenda as well: "[Securing] Personal Protection Equipment for our first responders and hospitals."

-"I have sent a letter to the governor explaning the need and the concern for that and the need for our hospitals and first responders," he said.
+"I have sent a letter to the governor explaining the need and the concern for that and the need for our hospitals and first responders," he said.